 In the chart below, the third column has sticky notes that show how students might structure their nonfiction notes.
 Some of the sticky notes are just reminders of how the structure might look, whereas others show the structure with actual notes taken as a class during the minilesson or read-aloud.
 Students can remove the sticky notes to support them as they take notes on their reading.

 In the chart below, there are parts that can be removed that include work done collaboratively during the minilesson, work shown as a model during a minilesson, and phrases to support students in their writing.

 Because almost all of our charts are interactive, it’s important that students know where they are and that they’re able to reach them.

 The first step we’ve taken to help our charts be more accessible to our students is to color-code them.
-We use the large sticky-note chart paper mostly, and use the yellow lined chart paper for reading charts and the white chart paper for writing charts.
-This way, students can narrow down which chart will support their work just by looking at its color.
+We mostly use the large sticky-note chart paper, and use the yellow lined chart paper for reading charts and the white chart paper for writing charts.
+That way, students can narrow down which chart will support their work just by looking at its color.